vijendra1125/Custom-Mask-RCNN-Using-Tensorfow-Object-Detection-API/README.md

 #### Label the data
 Now its time to label the training data.
 We will be doing it using the [Pixel Annotation Tool](https://github.com/abreheret/PixelAnnotationTool).
-I will be adding detailed steps for using this tool but for now I hope [this video](https://www.youtube.com/watch?v=wxi2dInWDnI) should work.
+You could find my tutorial on pixel annotaion tool [here](https://www.youtube.com/watch?v=tX-xcg5wY4U).
 This tool will generate three files in the image folder
   - IMAGENAME_color_mask.png
   - IMAGENAME_mask.png
   - IMAGENAME_watershed_mask.png.